shashikumarec088/data-engineering-interview-questions/content/spark.md

 ## Do you need to install Spark on all nodes of Yarn cluster?
 Why?
 No, because Spark runs on top of Yarn.
++ When you submit a Spark application in cluster mode or client mode, Spark uses the spark-submit script from the client machine (which has Spark installed) to package and deploy the necessary JARs and configurations to the YARN cluster.
++ The Spark runtime (JARs and dependencies) is shipped dynamically from the client machine to the worker nodes when the application starts.
++ Spark dynamically uploads its libraries and dependencies (e.g., spark-core, spark-sql, etc.) to the YARN cluster during job submission, eliminating the need for pre-installation on each node.

 [Table of Contents](#Apache-Spark)